 What is the smallest number of clues you need to identify this number?

-The digits used to make this two digit number add up to eleven
+The digits used to make this two digit number add up to ten

-If you add four to this number you will get a multiple of ten.
+If you add nine to this number you will get a multiple of ten.